New London Maritime Society

 New London’s 1833 US Custom House was built at the height of the City’s maritime power, when New London was the second-greatest whaling port in the world.
 City leaders had petitioned the U.S. Treasury to build them ‘a gem on the waterfront’.
 Architect Robert Mills, best-known for his design of the U.S. national Washington Monument, provided just that.

-Housed in the 184-year-old Robert Mills building at 150 Bank Street, today we are a nonprofit historic site—the nation’s oldest continuously operating U.S. Custom House and scene to much of the area’s maritime history.
+Housed in the 1833 Robert Mills building at 150 Bank Street, today we are a nonprofit historic site.
 The Custom House is a lively maritime museum, preservation, and educational organization.
-Since 2009, NLMS also has taken on stewardship of the three major beacons leading into this historic port: New London Harbor Light — established 260 years ago and still an active aid to navigation, it is the first and the tallest lighthouse built on Long Island Sound; Race Rock Light Station, off Fishers Island, New York, built by local legend Captain T.A.
+Since 2009, NLMS also has taken on stewardship of the three major beacons leading into this historic port: New London Harbor Light — established in 1760 and still an active aid to navigation, it is the first and the tallest lighthouse built on Long Island Sound; Race Rock Light Station, off Fishers Island, New York, built by local legend Captain T.A.
 Scott and lit in 1878; and New London Ledge Light, first lit in New London harbor, in 1909.

 150 Bank Street